 Prices and Fares

-Frequent travellers in Paris often find it economical to purchase a metro pass.
+Frequent travellers in Paris often find it economical to purchase a Paris Metro pass.
 Riding the Metro is cheaper with a pass and passes are available for different durations; including day passes, weekly passes, and monthly passes.
 For durations of longer than one month you can buy a Navigo Pass.

-Note: Smaller stations sometimes only have a ticket counter at one end of the station, so if you don’t see one, you’ll need to exit and enter from the entrance at the other end of the station.
-To avoid this situation purchase a carnet or a metro pass).
+Tip: Some smaller stations only have one ticket counter at one end of the station, so if you don't see one, you'll need to exit the station back to the street and enter the metro again from the entrance at the other end of the station.
+You can avoid this situation by purchasing a carnet or a metro pass.